MAHLE Powertrain: Internal research and development

 MAHLE Powertrain designed and developed the MAHLE Advanced Downsizing Technology Demonstrator engine, which has become a recognised industry benchmark for highly optimised gasoline engine performance.
 Bench tests initially proved that it was capable of delivering abundant power and torque with very low fuel consumption in a high durability package.
-During 2010, this engine was installed into a mid-sized vehicle for further optimisation and driveability assessment.
+During 2010, this engine was installed into a mid-sized vehicle for further optimisation and drivability assessment.
 The potential for significant fuel economy benefits under 'real world' driving conditions were then demonstrated and verified.